-- A minimum of 3 proven and promising Kentucky bluegrass cultivars must be chosen - Each cultivar must range from a minimum of 10% to a maximum of 35% of the blend's weight. - No more than 35% of the blend may be comprised of promising cultivars.
+- A blend containing a minimum of 3 listed Kentucky bluegrass cultivars must be chosen. - Each cultivar must range from a minimum of 10% to a maximum of 35% of the blend's weight. - No more than 35% of the blend may be comprised of promising cultivars.